-For impurity adatoms located over random TNT sites $f$, we apply the Anderson $s$-$d$ hybrid model \cite{Anderson1961} with its two perturbation parameters: impurity (low-energy) level $\e_{res}$ and the constant $\o$ of (weak) hybridization with the nearest carbon atoms (Fig. \ref{fig11}).
-As was shown by the previous studies, this two-parametric model turns more adequate to the considered situation than simpler one-parametric ones, as random on-site energy shift Anderson model \cite{Anderson1958} or Lifshitz model of fixed energy shift on random sites \cite{Lifshitz1964}.
+For impurity adatoms located over random TNT sites $f$, we apply the $s$-$d$ hybrid Anderson model (AM) \cite{Anderson1961} with its two perturbation parameters: impurity (low energy) level $\e_{res}$ and the constant $\o$ of its (weak) hybridization with the closest carbon atoms (Fig. \ref{fig11}), but, as in previous studies \cite{PKL2021, PL2022, PL2024}, omitting the Hubbard term on site $U$.
+As was shown there, this two-parametric model is more adequate to the considered situation than simpler one-parametric models, such as the Anderson model of random on-site energy shift \cite{Anderson1958} or the Lifshitz model of fixed energy shift on random sites \cite{Lifshitz1964}.